mrinalaswin/reasonml-unfold/README.md

 # What does this contain
 1. How to declare a map type in Reason ML.
+2. How to work on Arrays and Lists in Reason ML.

 # How to run?
 1. Build the solution